Project Access-New Haven (PA-NH) increases access to medical care and services for underserved individuals in the Greater New Haven area.

 Dear Friends & Supporters,

-Project Access-New Haven (PA-NH) is celebrating its fifth anniversary and I am extremely proud to report that we have accomplished a great deal in this short amount of time.
-Most importantly, we have provided urgently needed medical care and services to over 1,100 low-income, uninsured Greater New Haven residents.
-With the incredible support of over 300 volunteer physicians, Yale-New Haven Hospital, and many other local providers and community partners, we have provided more than $20 million in donated care to those most in need.
+Project Access-New Haven (PA-NH) recently celebrated its fifth anniversary and I am extremely proud of how much we have accomplished in our first five years.
+Most importantly, we have provided urgently needed medical care and services to over 1,200 low-income, uninsured Greater New Haven residents.
+With the incredible support of over 300 volunteer physicians, Yale-New Haven Hospital, and many other local providers and community partners, we have provided more than $22 million in donated care to those most in need.
 Our incredible team of bilingual Patient Navigators helps patients overcome access barriers and ensures that they receive this care in a timely and coordinated fashion.

 Looking ahead, we are committed to both maintaining current programming and expanding services to larger and broader populations of underserved patients.
 With the rapidly changing healthcare environment in the U.S. and Connecticut, it is even more important to continually assess and respond to the health care needs of underserved individuals in our community.
 With an outstanding staff and devoted Board of Directors, we continue to strive to be the community champion for access to care for those most in need, and to advance our mission of improving access to care for the underserved.